mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/06-infer/index.md

 const prefs: GetFirstArg<typeof createOrder> = {}

-// createOrder(prefs)
+createOrder(prefs)
 ```

-What we really need is to fill in that `GetFirstArg<T>` type, so that it takes the type of the `createOrder` function and somehow grabs the first argument out of the function signature.

 ### The `infer` keyword

-The `infer` keyword gives us an important tool to solve this problem -- it lets us **extract and obtain** type information from larger types, by capturing types into a newly-declared type param
+The `infer` keyword gives us an important tool to solve this problem -- it lets us **extract and obtain** type information from larger types, by capturing pieces of types into a newly-declared type params.

 Here's an example of it in action: